ArcherHeffern/System-Creation/backend/4_HTTP.md

 # Hello world Server
 Choose either python or java to code in.
+For python we will use flask, for java, we will use spring boot

 Create a HTTP web server with 2 endpoints, one at "GET /", which returns "hello world", and another that returns "hi mom"